rorywalsh/cabbage/Docs/markdown/Widgets/Properties/import.md

-**import("file1", "file2", "etc..")** The import identifier will import the file/s specified.
+<a name="import"></a>**import("file1", "file2", "etc..")** The import identifier will import the file/s specified.
 This can be useful when including files that contains macros definitions, or custom plant imports.